 BENOIT GRAFFIN, MELANIE LAURENT, MATTHEW RHYS …

-Now in its 12h year, Focus on French Cinema (FFC), the acclaimed annual showcase for new cutting edge cinema from France and across the French-speaking world, returns to Connecticut and New York April 1-5, 2016.
+Now in its 12-hour year, Focus on French Cinema (FFC), the acclaimed annual showcase for new cutting-edge cinema from France and across the French-speaking world, returns to Connecticut and New York April 1-5, 2016.
 The festival has announced an exciting line-up of over 20 films in 5 days, including, 45 César Nominations, 15 César Wins, and 1 Oscar Nomination, as well as an award-winning selection of short films and a “NEW THIS YEAR” Spotlight on Lebanese Cinema.

-The 12th edition of Focus on French Cinema (FFC) offers a diverse slate of newly released feature films in the genres of psychological drama, comedy, romance, thriller, documentary, animation, family films and television, exploring the richness, rhythm, sensitivity, curiosity for contemporary topics and specific style of French Language films from around the French- speaking world.
+The 12th edition of Focus on French Cinema (FFC) offers a diverse slate of newly released feature films in the genres of psychological drama, comedy, romance, thriller, documentary, animation, family films, and television, exploring the richness, rhythm, sensitivity, curiosity for contemporary topics and specific style of French Language films from around the French-speaking world.
 A window for French films abroad, FFC 2016 is committed to the challenging and diverse landscape of French cinema today featuring some of the most critically acclaimed and politically charged cinema of the moment.
-Curating from among the very best master filmmakers as well as fresh young voices, the five-day festival returns in 2016 with a “cutting edge “ selection of feature films winning a total of 15 César awards with 45 César nominations, an Oscar nomination and an award winning selection of short films with an ongoing focus on animation.
-In a world awash in ubiquitous streaming content, FFC has doubled its mission to present a unique and exclusive selection of films along with the possibility for our audience (5,000 in 5 days) to meet actors, directors, producers and screenwriters in person.
-FFC broadens our offerings in 2016 with a “Spotlight on Lebanese Cinema” and a continued commitment to the expansion of French language and culture.
-Celebrating 12 years of success, Focus on French Cinema 2016 presents a compelling, contemporary and challenging landscape of the French- speaking world.
-The Focus on French Cinema festival is organized by a team of committed volunteers and takes place at Greenwich’s Bow Tie Cinemas, The Avon Theatre Film Center in Stamford, CT and FIAF in New York.
+Curating from among the very best master filmmakers as well as fresh young voices, the five-day festival returns in 2016 with a “cutting edge “ selection of feature films winning a total of 15 César awards with 45 César nominations, an Oscar nomination and an award-winning selection of short films with an ongoing focus on animation.
+In a world awash in ubiquitous streaming content, FFC has doubled its mission to present a unique and exclusive selection of films along with the possibility for our audience (5,000 in 5 days) to meet actors, directors, producers, and screenwriters in person.
+FFC broadened our offerings in 2016 with a “Spotlight on Lebanese Cinema” and a continued commitment to the expansion of the French language and culture.
+Celebrating 12 years of success, Focus on French Cinema 2016 presents a compelling, contemporary, and challenging landscape of the French-speaking world.
+The Focus on French Cinema festival is organized by a team of committed volunteers and takes place at Greenwich’s Bow Tie Cinemas, The Avon Theatre Film Center in Stamford, CT, and FIAF in New York.

-From the Opening Night Gala celebration of “Film To Table” orchestrated by Les Maitres Cuisiniers de France, L’Academie Culinaire de France and The New England Culinary Institute to the “Spotlight on Lebanese Cinema”, Round Table Discussions and Q&A’s for movie goers with directors, actors, producers, writers, musicians, and film professionals from French speaking countries including France, Belgium, Switzerland, Lebanon, The Democratic Republic of Congo, and Canada, Focus on French Cinema is a premiere platform for discussion, debate and discovery of the French-speaking world and beyond.
+From the Opening Night Gala celebration of “Film To Table” orchestrated by Les Maitres Cuisiniers de France, L’Academie Culinaire de France, and The New England Culinary Institute to the “Spotlight on Lebanese Cinema”, Round Table Discussions and Q&A for moviegoers with directors, actors, producers, writers, musicians, and film professionals from French-speaking countries including France, Belgium, Switzerland, Lebanon, The Democratic Republic of Congo, and Canada, Focus on French Cinema is a premiere platform for discussion, debate, and discovery of the French-speaking world and beyond.